score-json/json/TSF/scripts/README.md

 ## generate_documentation.sh

 The shell-script [generate_documentation.sh](generate_documentation.sh) generates a locally hosted version of the documentation, which is used for testing purposes.

+## generate_list_of_tests.py

+The python script [generate_list_of_tests.py](generate_list_of_tests.py) is used to generate the list_of_test_cases.md listing the expected test-cases with their execution environments.
+To run this script, the database `MemoryEfficientTestResults.db` must be downloaded from the artifact of the most recent successful ubuntu workflow, and placed in the folder `artifacts` in the root of the repository.
+Moreover, it must be ensured that this script is run from within the root of the repository, only.

 ## generate_subgraph_plots.sh